 There are other conditions that can prevent you from receiving federal financial aid.
 You must not:

 *Eligible non-citizens whose status cannot be confirmed by the Department of Homeland Security (DHS) on the FAFSA application may be required to submit immigration status documents to the Financial Aid & Scholarships Office.
-The Financial Aid & Scholarships Office must then submit the documentation to DHS and await the results of a secondary confirmation attempt.
+The Financial Aid and Scholarships Office must then submit the documentation to DHS and await the results of a secondary confirmation attempt.
 The documentation must be original (no photocopies).

 Examples of documentation that must be submitted as evidence of eligible non-citizen status are: